PMA-2020/xform-test-api/README.md

-# XFormTest-Web
+# XFormTest-API
-Web application for XForm Test.
+Web API for XFormTest.